arcanaland/deck-spec/README.md

 ### Esoterica Files

-Esoterica files must follow the [arcanaland/esoterica-spec](https://github.com/arcanaland/esoterica-spec) specification, which means:
+Esoterica files follow the [Tarot Esoterica Specification](https://github.com/arcanaland/specifications/blob/main/ESOTERICA.md):

 1. They reference the same canonical IDs used in this specification
 2. They can be deck-specific or generic